 Over the years, there have been a few staple items I used to buy at the store that I have since preferred to make myself at home.
-Fresh salad dressings are a big one in this category (especially blue cheese), as are garlic croutons.
+Fresh salad dressings are a big one in this category (especially blue cheese), as are homemade croutons.

 Store bought croutons get the job done in soup or on a salad, but homemade croutons are simply a whole other world.

-These Buttery Garlic Croutons are made from cubes of French bread, tossed and toasted with garlic butter, olive oil, and a touch of salt until crisp.
+My favorite croutons are made from cubes of French bread, tossed and toasted with garlic butter, olive oil, and a touch of salt until crisp.
 They’re simple to prepare and a great way to use up leftover bread.

 What bread should I use to make croutons?